Distinguished Teacher Award (DTA) Committee

 - Collegiality and cooperation campus-wide, good rapport with students.

-- Recipients must be employed (full-time or part-time) a minimum of four years (not necessarily consecutively) at Pratt Institute.
+- Recipients must be employed (full-time or part-time) a minimum of four semesters (not necessarily consecutively) at Pratt Institute.

 - Previous recipients of the award are eligible after a class generation of 5 years.